 The Company uses derivative financial instruments to manage exposure to interest rate and foreign currency risk.
 Interest rate risk arises when there is a mismatch between fixed interest rate and floating interest rates, and different repricing characteristics between assets and liabilities.
 Currency risk arises when assets and liabilities are not denominated in the functional currency of the entity.
 Derivatives are recognised on the balance sheet at fair value on trade date and are remeasured at fair value throughout the life of the contract.
 Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.
-The notional amount of a derivative contract is not recorded on the balance sheet but is disclosed in note 3.2.
+The notional amount of a derivative contract is not recorded on the balance sheet.